When in Doubt, Go with a Bar Chart

 Leadership and Innovation

-Each bar represents the differences between Leadership and Innovation across various upper management roles.
+In this example, each bar represents the differences between Leadership and Innovation across various upper management roles.
 By glancing at it, you can immediately see which value is highest in each role and how far off the values are from each other.
 For example, senior-manager-level innovation is low, so you can instantly develop a plan to improve this metric.

-Do bar charts
+Do bar charts have weaknesses?

 In short, not many.
 But this isn't to say that bar charts can't be improved in some cases.
 Some consider bar charts a tad boring and prefer to add visual variety to their reports.
 While this is a fair criticism, it's more important that your chart type fits the data itself.